pyocd/pyOCD/docs/remote_probe_access.md

 be additional latency depending on network performance.
 For localhost-served probes, the connection is nearly transparent.

 The remote probe is selected by specifying a unique ID with a prefix of "remote:", followed by the server IP address or domain name.
+The port can be included by appending another colon and the port number.
 For instance, to connect to a probe being served on the same computer, pass `--uid=remote:localhost` on the command line.
+With a custom port, this would be `--uid=remote:localhost:1234`.

 **Important:** Currently you must always specify the target type for the remote device, even in cases where the target type is automatically detected when you use the probe directly.
 To do this,